Resources, ideas and prompts for discussion related to Questioning.

 - Provide two/multiple options and ask them to explain which they agree with.

 - Remind them of the facts: Try to provide cues or links to the question without the answer itself.

 - Rephrase the question into a comparison: This can sometimes unlock the thinking as the student will know the difference between two things, which sets off the reminder that they know what the focus of the question actually is.

 - Teacher: OK, what is the difference between a cubed number and a squared number?

 - Student: Oh a squared number is when you times it by itself…so a cubed number is when you times it by itself twice!

 - Think, Pair, Share (TPS): Well known as a technique, and particularly helpful when the whole/majority of the class appear to be having one of those days and are not forthcoming!
 Ask them to think about the question posed on their own (maybe noting down some points), then discuss it quickly in pairs, finally share answers with class.
 Make it clear that you will be selecting a few individuals at random to provide their contributions as part of the TPS.

 - No opt out!: This could be a real last resort to try your very best to have include the student, as you would move on and ask another class member for the answer and once you have the good answer needed you go back to the original student and Call on them to respond with it repeated (as per Call and Response, above).

 Finally, don’t forget that there are occasions when individuals have a legitimate reason to not respond, or may struggle to do so (sometimes simply down to the fact we choose to question on topics before we have really developed the surface knowledge needed in students).
-This is not about causing conflict for conflict sake, the aim is to foster a culture of positive participation in the classroom with questioning as the vehicle, and sometimes if things are are an impasse, just move on and teach.
+This is not about causing conflict for conflict’s sake, the aim is to foster a culture of positive participation in the classroom with questioning as the vehicle, and sometimes if things are at an impasse, just move on and teach.